Harrisonjstreet/dba120-exam1/README.md

 ## Exercise 1: [ch5_ex1.sql](ch5_ex1.sql)

-This excersice used an statement that created a new row in a table
+~This excersice used an statement that created a new row in a table `terms`

 ```
 SELECT * FROM terms;